eelismie/ot-harjoitustyo/laskarit/viikko1/vaatimusmaarittely.md

 + The user can add connections/transitions between nodes.
 Initially the connections are limited to 2-way equally weighted connections.
 + The user can allow the random walk to jump into nodes that are not connected to it during the simulation, and define the probability of this occurring at each step.
 + The user can view the results of the simulation they designed, and see the results for each starting node.
-+ The user can save the simulation they created into the location they defined earlier
++ The user can save the simulation they created into the location they defined earlier.

 # Expansion possibilities

 In addition to the suggestions given before, the application can be expanded in the following ways:

 + The addition of nodes can be expanded to include one-way and arbitrary probability transitions.
 In order for the system to behave like a markov process the application should be able to change existing transitions so that the walk stays in the graph.
-+ Graphical visualization of the progression of the simulation can be added to the results screen
++ Graphical visualization of the progression of the simulation can be added to the results screen.
 + Expanded user roles, i.e. added login functionality.
 + Add simulation predictions: does a steady state exist, what is the steady state vector?
 This would require solving for eigenvalues of nxn transition matrix.